Bit-Plugins/.github/profile/README.md

 # Bit Plugins
-The public organisation for Plugins created for [Bit](https://github.com/Lockyz-Dev/bit).
+The public organisation for [Bit](https://github.com/Lockyz-Dev/bit) verified plugins.

 ## Submissions
 To have your plugin featured within this repository, please mention Robin Painter within our Discord, or send an email to lockyzdev@gmail.com and we'll review your plugin.
 A few requirements will be listed below.

 ## Requirements
 - License: GPL-v3.0
-And that's it, we only require you use the same license as Bit: Core.
+- Usage of our github Template [Example Plugin](https://github.com/Bit-Plugins/example-plugin) And that's it.